 No project is perfect.
 Regardless of price and quality, even a new project will have its share of warranty claims.
 And, when defects pop-up, the contractor has dual responsibilities:

 - Determine the source of the problem

-The key to addressing quality issues on both levels is to have a systematic quality management approach.
+The key to addressing quality issues in construction on both levels is to have a systematic quality management approach.

 Customer needs should be handled according to an organized, consistent process, just as a critical investigation of the building flaw is conducted through a standardized internal process.